Laurae2/Laurae/README.md

 * Dictionary of loss functions and ready to input into xgboost (currently: Absolute Error, Squared Error, Cubic Error, Loglikelihood Error, Poisson Error, Kullback-Leibler Error)
 * Symbolic Derivaton for custom loss functions (finding gradient/hessian painlessly)
 * Lextravagenza model (dynamic boosted trees) which are good for small boosting iterations, bad for high boosting iterations (good for diversity)
+* Partial dependency analysis for single observation: the way to get insights on why a black box made a specific decision!

 **Unsupervised Learning:**